heymichellemac/heymichellemac-hugo/content/blog/2021/03/book-dont-make-me-think.md

 ### Chapter 3 - Billboard Design 101

-- Design conventions are your friends - follow conventions or standard design patterns and don't reinvent the wheel with each thing you design.
+- design conventions are your friends - follow conventions or standard design patterns and don't reinvent the wheel with each thing you design.
 - Users have developed mental models as to how certain components of a web page should work:
     - We expect to see a logo on the top left of the screen and the primary navigation to be across the top or down the side of the screen.
     - We expect a shopping cart system to work in a specific way i.e. select your product, add a payment method, etc.